Journey-West/DeltaVision/docker/README.md

 ### Using Docker Compose (Recommended)

-1. First, edit the `docker-compose.yml` file to specify your data directories:
+1. First, edit the `docker-compose.yml` file in this directory to specify your data directories:

    ```yaml
    volumes: